Developing a Cash Flow Plan

 Total Cash Inflows

 Total Cash Inflows (other than new borrowing), line 16, is derived by summing lines 9 through 15.
-The number in the Totals column ($491,935 in the example) should equal the sum across periods for line 16 as well as the sum of the totals in lines 9 through 15.
+The number in the Totals column ($485,935 in the example) should equal the sum across periods for line 16 as well as the sum of the lines 9 through 15.

 Projecting expenditures is generally easier than projecting revenues.
 Operating expense figures can come from many sources.
 The previous year’s cash expenditures serve as a good starting point.
 If an actual past cash flow statement is not available, hand records, year-end summaries of computerized records, or tax forms from prior years are useful.
 The cash flow form is designed to be compatible with IRS Schedule 1040 F, farm record handbooks, and computerized record systems.
 While the order of line items may differ slightly, you will find each of these sources of information corresponds well with items listed on the form.

 For some expenses, adjustments may be needed to reflect changes in the farm plan and expected prices.
 For other expenses, simply inflating or deflating the previous period’s actual expenditures by an appropriate factor may adequately estimate upcoming expenditures.
 Use your judgment in applying one or both methods to develop good estimates of anticipated cash outflows.
 A cash flow plan helps the operator avoid potential cash management problems as well as prepare for possible opportunities as they occur.

 Operating expenses refer to those cash expenses incurred for the period to period operation of the business.
 If Car and Truck expenses are combined for tax purposes, line 17 may be used to sum the expenses for upkeep of vehicles used in the business (gas, oil, repairs, license tags, insurance, etc.).
 Alternatively, gas, fuel, oil, repairs, taxes and insurance can be summed with other like items in lines 25, 26, 30, and 34, as James Madison does.